anraktech/OYSTER/replit.md

 - July 8, 2025: Updated testimonials: hidden Rosa and Saba testimonials, renamed Nidhi to Kapil, renamed Kapil to Azeem (Pakistani)
 - July 8, 2025: Added Learning option to home page contact form dropdown and changed "Language Learning" to "Learning" in contact page dropdown
 - July 16, 2025: Added employment-themed favicon (briefcase icon) to website with both SVG and ICO formats for cross-browser compatibility
+- August 10, 2025: Updated opening hours to include Saturday (10am - 3pm) in both contact section and contact page
+- August 10, 2025: Added three Muslim testimonials (Fatima from Pakistan, Aisha and Zainab from India) showcasing UAE and Saudi Arabia placements with culturally appropriate language
+- August 10, 2025: Added "Leave Us A Review!" link in footer (highlighted in yellow) linking to new review submission page
+- August 10, 2025: Created comprehensive review page (/give-review) with interactive 5-star rating system, elegant design, animated background, and form validation

 ## Changelog